-The Member based business continues to be focused on the delivery of a robust support function whilst maintaining a level of profitability which will allow the business to grow and achieve its longer term corporate objectives.
+On 5 June 2018, the owner of one of the head lease stores failed to rectify a breach of their lease obligations with Australian United Retailers Limited.
+As a result, the Consolidated Entity took ownership of the assets of the Retail Outlet and commenced managing its operations until a buyer is found.
+The profit of the Consolidated Entity for the financial year included trading losses of approximately \$100,000 relating to the operation of this Retail Outlet whilst maintaining a level of profitability which will allow the business to grow and achieve its longer term corporate objectives.
 The longer term objectives include driving the sales and profitability of its Member's stores and the payment of dividends to shareholders.